What is Interactive Fiction?

 PC might sensibly attempt at any one time, there is no such limit to what he or she

-might sensibly say, but the technology to make sense of any textual input and
+might sensibly say, but the technology to make sense of any textual input and provide

-from interactive fiction to artificial intelligence (at least as things are now).
+interactive fiction to artificial intelligence (at least as things are now).

 Attempting fake AI in NPC responses (for example, by getting the parser to look out